 What else needs to be considered?

 Equity release has developed significantly in recent times.
-Since 6 April 2007, all plans that we arrange are regulated by the Financial Conduct Authority (FCA), which means that they must be fair and presented in a totally clear way.
+All lenders that we work with are regulated by the Financial Conduct Authority (FCA).
 While this can give you significant peace of mind, there are other things that you need to consider before you make a decision on whether to go ahead.
 Of course, we will discuss each of these with you before we make our recommendation to you.

-Equity release products are not suitable for all people and all circumstances, so it is important that you talk to a dedicated finance advisor before making a commitment.
+Equity release products are not suitable for all people and all circumstances, so it is important that you talk to a qualified equity release advisor before making a commitment.
 Releasing equity from a property is a huge undertaking, and should not be entered into lightly.

 It is possible that the extra funds made available to you by equity release could affect your entitlement to any means-tested state benefits that you may receive now or in the future.
 Means-tested state benefits can be assessed on your income, assets or investments (or any combination of the three).